Spruce-fir moss spider

 The spruce-fir moss spider (Microhexura montivaga) is an endangered species of spider found at high elevations in the southern Appalachian Mountains.
 First identified in 1923, it inhabits moss that grows on rocks underneath the forest canopy.

 Description

-M. montivaga is one of the smallest mygalomorph spiders, with adults only measuring 3 to 4 mm (about 1/8 inch).
+M. montivaga is one of the smallest mygalomorph spiders, with adults measuring only 3 to 4 mm (about 1/8 inch).
 The coloration varies from light brown to yellow-brown to a darker reddish brown, with no markings on the abdomen.
 The chelicerae project forward, and one pair of spinnerets is very long.
 It possesses a second pair of book lungs, which appear as light patches behind the genital furrow.